 Surviving the summer with kids

 But children’s life coach Lisa Parkes, aka the Smiley Coach, is here to save our summer, with some super helpful advice on how to get through the next few weeks – and it doesn’t involve you being referee and chief event planner the entire time.
-Go forth and enjoy the summer people.
+Go forth and enjoy the rest of the summer people.

 1. Manage your own perceptions for the summer.
-Instead of thinking you’ve got six long weeks to entertain the kids, focus on the positives that come from having six weeks holidays, like the time you get to bond with your children, the absence of the school run routine.
+Instead of thinking you’ve still got three long weeks left to entertain the kids, focus on the positives that come from having six weeks holidays, like the time you get to bond with your children, the absence of the school run routine.
 It’s also important to do things for yourself that doesn’t involve the children, like seeing your own friends.

 2. Boredom is good – it’s where creativity is born.
 Kids need to be bored to think for themselves.
 It’s not parent’s job to entertain their children.
 You want your kids to become self starters and to think for themselves.
 So throw it back to them.
 Perhaps create a boredom jar together at the start of the holidays.
 Fill a jar with notes that have ideas of things to do: include things like have a water fight in the garden, household chores, crafts, dressing up, colouring in, baking.